neurogenomics/EnformerCelltyping/README.md

 ## Using Enformer Celltyping

-Enformer Celltyping has two main use cases:
+Enformer Celltyping has two main usage categories:
-    1. You have ATAC-seq (bulk or scATAC-seq which you have pseudobulked) for a cell type/tissue of interest and you would like to predict histone mark tracks for it.
-See XXXX to do this.
+  1. You want to use the trained Enformer Celltyping model to predict.
+For example, you may have ATAC-seq (bulk or scATAC-seq which you have pseudobulked) for a cell type/tissue of interest and you would like to predict histone mark tracks for it.
+See `Interpretting Enformer Celltyping` section below for this and other uses for the trained Enformer Celltyping model.
-    2. You are interested in predicting the effect of a genetic variant on histone mark predictions for a cell type/tissue of interest.
+  2. You are interested in training an Enformer Celltyping model on your own data so would like to see the trianing process.
+See `Training Enformer Celltyping`.

 ## Training Enformer Celltyping